gmallard/mmix/README.md

 ## This Project ##

 This project contains a complete build of the MMIX environment.
-Built on UBUNTU 14.04.4 system.
+Built on an OSX 10.9 system.

 Binaries are included in the /bin directory.
-They will probably run on almost any Linux system.
+They might run on almost any OSX system.

 OSX Binaries are included in the /bin/osx directory.
 I hope they run in most OX environments.